NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 unix% python holey-wvg-cavity.py -N 0 | tee holey-wvg-cavity0.out
 ```

 which completes a lot more quickly because there is no resonant mode.
-We then `grep` for the flux as in the [Basics tutorial](Basics/#transmission-spectrum-around-a-waveguide-bend), giving us comma-delimited text which is the frequency and fluxes:
+We then `grep` for the flux as in [Tutorial/Basics](Basics/#transmission-spectrum-around-a-waveguide-bend), giving us comma-delimited text which is the frequency and fluxes:

 ```sh
 unix% grep flux1: holey-wvg-cavity.out > flux.dat